 Absolutely!
-Over the Edge has never had a single incident or accident at any event since their inception in 2003.
-Every Over the Edge event is set up as an industrial worksite and as a result is compliant with all federal and state OSHA Fall Protection Standards and OSHA Federal and State Laws.
-Further to this, our policies and procedures adhere to the best practices identified by IRATA (Industrial Rope Access Trade Association) counsel.
+Over the Edge has never had a single incident at any event since their inception in 2003.
+Every Over the Edge event is set up as an industrial worksite and is compliant with all federal and state OSHA Fall Protection Standards and OSHA Federal and State Laws.
+Their policies and procedures adhere to the best practices identified by IRATA (Industrial Rope Access Trade Association) counsel.
 This counsel is a strict regulatory body that has regimented guidelines and safety protocols that far exceed the OSHA, Workers Compensation and state labor codes.
 To read more about safety, visit the Over the Edge site.

 All members of the Over the Edge technical team are IRATA and SPRAT certified industrial rope access technicians.
 We also rely on the help of volunteers from local fire departments, SWAT teams and AMGA Guides to assist with the ropes.
 All have extensive training in areas like rope rescue and/or are instructors in rope rescue or climbing.

 Yes!
-You will have the opportunity to practice before your big rappel.
-This practice session will help you get used to the harness, rappel device and technique for descending the building!
+You will have the opportunity to practice before you go Over the Edge.
+This training and practice session will help you get used to the harness, rappel device and technique for descending the building!